R-YGAL/R-YGAL.github.io/README.md

+# DARI' DEN
-The New Hosting Site Four Our Future Endevors!
+The New Hosting Site Four Our Future Endevors:

+# RAD!A: